Sylvia L. Lewis, M.A.

 • West Los Angeles College – AA degree in Journalism/Communicative Studies

-Sylvia’s writing interests include scholarly theological books and articles, feature stories/editorials - journalism, religious poetry, inspirational novels, playwriting, essays, romance, children's books, and short stories.
-In July 2017, she completed "A Search for Truth" (U.S. copyright - 2017) a full-length, religious inspirational novel, currently being circulated for publication.
+The author's writing interests include scholarly theological books and articles, journalistic feature stories/editorials, religious poetry, inspirational novels, playwriting, essays, romance, historical novels, children's books, and short stories.

-Previously-published work includes religious poetry in Aurora Literary Arts Magazine from 2008 – 2010 (“Praises,” “A Jewish Woman’s Poem,” and “When I Fall Prostrate, in Great Joy”), where she later worked as a Student Editor.
-Sylvia has two unpublished literary works of poetry.
-In 2010, she was nationally recognized in “Who’s Who Among Students in American Universities and Colleges” with high academic achievements.
-She was also previously awarded the Executive Women International Scholarship.
+Work previously published was religious poetry in Aurora Literary Arts Magazine from 2008 – 2010 (“Praises,” “A Jewish Woman’s Poem,” and “When I Fall Prostrate, in Great Joy”), where she later worked as a Student Editor.
+Lewis also holds two copyrights on unpublished religious poetry books.

 Baruch haBa b’Shem Adonai – Blessed is He Who comes in the Name of the L-RD…